 Now very carefully fold the sides of the mousse-coated cabbage leaves over the fillet -- it should stick nicely.
 (If there are any particularly tough stems in the cabbage leaves, cut them out and use parts of another leaf to fill in any empty spaces.)
 Set aside in the refrigerator until you're ready to cook.
 (You can leave them in the prepared state for up to 6 hours.)

-Heat the vinaigrette in a small sauté pan and slice each cabbage steamed salmon one on a bias.
+Heat the vinaigrette in a small sauté pan and slice each cabbage steamed salmon in half, diagonally.